 Students who want to gain work experience can often find it challenging to be given that first break by an employer.
 Volunteering can offer you that chance, giving you that much needed practical experience you need to demonstrate your skills relating to your chosen career.

 If you’re a job seeker, volunteering can also help you gain hands-on local experience.
 Making connections with organisations can also help your job seeking efforts, as employers will see first-hand what you can bring to their team.

 Plus, you’ll get a great confidence boost whilst you’re applying for jobs.
 Use your experience in your job interviews, by talking about real examples of how you helped your team achieve its goals.
 This is a great way to show your potential future employer how much you have to offer them!

-There are many online resources to find volunteer opportunities located across major cities in Australia.
+There are many online resources to find volunteer opportunities located across major cities in Australia which are listed below.

 A huge source of volunteering opportunities are listed on www.volunteer.com.au.
 Here you can search by your interests or event type, by location, and length of time required.
 It also gives you the option to tick why the opportunity might be good for you.
 For example, if you want to volunteer for work experience, or if you have limited English, these are options for you.